ChuanMeng/QPP4CS/README.md

 --epoch_num 1  \
 --interval 1000
 ```
 The training process would produce checkpoints, which are stored in `./checkpoint/or-quac-train.manual-bm25-1000.manual-qppBERTPL-classification/`.
 Note that qppBERTPL does not need to be assigned a target metric.

-Use the following commands to run qppBERTPL to estimate the retrieval quality of T5-based query rewrites+BM25, QuReTeC-based query rewrites+BM25 and human-written+BM25 on the test set of OR-QuAC:
+After training, use the following commands to run qppBERTPL to estimate the retrieval quality of T5-based, QuReTeC-based and human-written query rewrites+BM25 on the test set of OR-QuAC:
 ```bash
 python -u ./supervisedQPP/qppBERTPL/main.py \
 --checkpoint_name or-quac-train.manual-bm25-1000.manual-qppBERTPL-classification \